 False Ragweed Allergy IgE Blood Test

-The false ragweed allergy IgE blood test measures the amount of allergen-specific IgE antibodies in the blood to detect an allergy to false ragweed.
+The False Ragweed Allergy IgE Blood Test measures IgE antibodies in the blood to detect an allergy to false ragweed.

-False ragweed plants release tiny pollen grains into the air in the late spring and fall months and are both wind and insect-pollinated.
-The plant produces burs that are dispersed by sticking to clothing or shoes or the fur, feet, or feathers of animals.
+False ragweed plants release tiny pollen spores into the air in the late spring and fall months and are wind- and insect-pollinated.
+In addition, the plant produces burs that are dispersed by sticking to clothing or shoes or animal fur, feet, or feathers.

-Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can be experienced within minutes to hours after exposure.
-Common symptoms of a false ragweed allergy may include one or more of the following symptoms:
+Individuals may order this test if they have experienced symptoms related to a ragweed allergy.
+Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can occur within minutes to hours after exposure.
+Common symptoms of a ragweed allergy may include one or more of the following symptoms:

 - Sinus pressure causing facial pain